 The Coding page of the AASM website includes a guide to searching the Medicare Physician Fee Schedule to find payment for services.
 The fee schedule search feature allows you to search for national payment or local payment specific to your region.

-Out of center sleep testing devices can measure/estimate sleep time in a number of different ways.
+Home sleep apnea testing (HSAT) devices can measure/estimate sleep time in a number of different ways.
 In some devices, sleep is measured using one or more EEG leads, similar to polysomnography.
 For example, devices coded as G0398 include sleep staging.
 Other devices use sleep surrogates such as actigraphy to approximate sleep time.
-For more information on the capabilities of OCST devices, refer to the 2011 JCSM article Obstructive Sleep Apnea Devices for Out-Of-Center (OOC) testing: Technology Evaluation.
+For more information on the capabilities of HSAT devices, refer to the 2011 JCSM article Obstructive Sleep Apnea Devices for Out-Of-Center (OOC) testing: Technology Evaluation.

-Medicare rules regarding DME companies providing OCST (also known as Home Sleep Testing or HST) are clear.
+Medicare rules regarding DME companies providing home sleep apnea testing (HSAT), also referred to as home sleep testing or HST, are clear.
 DME local coverage determinations (LCDs) include the following language: “No aspect of an HST, including but not limited to delivery and/or pickup of the device, may be performed by a DME supplier.
 This prohibition does not extend to the results of studies conducted by hospitals certified to do such tests.”